The Savvy Traveller’s Guide To Visiting Tikal

 Even with a map, we found ourselves backtracking more than once.

 I know getting lost can be fun.
-We even advocate it sometimes!
+We even advocate for it sometimes!

 But you don’t want to waste time when you’re visiting Tikal.